ifeeltech/ifeeltech-guides/_posts/2025-11-11-hidden-costs-quickbooks-migration.md

 image_credit: "Unsplash"
 ---

-## The $500 Migration That Cost $5,000
+## Understanding the Real Migration Investment

 When QuickBooks Desktop announced its phase-out strategy, thousands of small businesses began comparing subscription prices for alternatives.
-A typical analysis looks straightforward: QuickBooks Online costs $456 annually, Xero runs $660, and Wave is free.
+A typical analysis looks straightforward: QuickBooks Online starts around $30-$200 monthly, Xero runs $15-$78 monthly, and Wave offers free basic accounting.
 The decision seems simple until you encounter the actual migration process.

 The subscription fee represents only a fraction of the true migration cost.
 Businesses consistently underestimate expenses by 300-500% when they focus exclusively on software pricing.
 A company budgeting $500 for their QuickBooks Online migration often spends $2,000-$5,000 when accounting for data cleanup, professional services, training time, and productivity loss during the transition period.